ministryofjustice/moj-frontend/docs/components/add-another/_how-to-use.md

 ### Screens after the component

 The add another component creates another item on a page.
-The data remains on the page until the user submits it, for example with a 'save and continue’ button.
+The data remains on the page until the user submits it, for example with a ‘save and continue’ button.

 The component does not allow users to edit the items after submitting them.
 This can be done using the [GOV.UK ‘check answers’ pattern](https://design-system.service.gov.uk/patterns/check-answers/).